kolkhis/tech-notes/perl/basics.md

 Scalars are represented with the dollar `$` sign prefix.

 A scalar always holds one value at a time.

 There's really no need for different types since perl is dynamically typed.
 So, scalar is kind of its own data type in perl.
+There are still numbers and strings, but they're dynamically cast into the correct type based on the context they're used in.

 ### Examples of Scalars in Perl